Corona-IDE/flare-gradle-opertions-plugins/README.md

 ### org.starchartlabs.flare.dependency-insight

-Introduces standard tasks for viewing dependency information in a multi-module project
+Introduces standard tasks for viewing dependency information in multi-module projects

 See the [usage documentation](./docs/dependency-insight.md) for information and requirements for applying the plug-in